ZigaSajovic/CppML/README.md

 A composable Meta Language for C++

 **CppML** is a meta language I use when developing libraries.
 It comes equipped with various metafunctions, that are building blocks for writing metaprograms.
+These metafunctions are *first-class citizens* supporting features like partial evaluation, usually operating on parameter packs and type-lists.

 Note that it is an evolving project, that grows in parallel with the work I do.
 Metaprogramming in C++ offers a unique experience, as one can implement **monads** and **functors**, while controlling how the resulting types are *mapped onto hardware*.